The Purge: Anarchy: Plot

-The group returns to the streets, but as they near Tanya's apartment building, Eva unknowingly signals a traffic camera to identify them to the paramilitary troops who pick up the apartment's location.
-They reach Tanya's house, where Eva confesses she lied to Leo about the car, as her co-worker does not have one.
-Tanya's family takes them in, offering dinner and medicine.
-However, Tanya's sister Lorraine proceeds to murder her sister for sleeping with her husband.
-The group leaves the family to their fate, only to be captured by the masked gang who ambushed Shane and Liz earlier.
-This gang reveals that they had no intention to kill the group and are selling them off to an auction, taking them to a theater where upper-class Purgers bid on them for human hunting.
-After the group is forced into the arena, Leo subdues and kills a Purger, taking his weapon and night-vision glasses, using the devices to overpower and kill several other attackers, and providing their arms to Shane and the others before the head Purger calls in security to suppress the uprising.
-Shane is shot and killed by security forces.
-As Liz mourns Shane’s death, the anti-Purge group attacks the compound, killing the security forces and remaining Purgers; Liz chooses to stay with the resistance fighters to retaliate against Shane's murderers, while Leo, Eva and Cali leave.
-Leo carjacks the auctioneer, holding her at gunpoint and threatening her before leaving in her car.
+The group returns to the streets, but as they near Eva’s friend Tanya's apartment building, Eva unknowingly signals a traffic camera to identify them to the paramilitary troops.
+They reach Tanya's house, and Tanya's family takes them in.
+However, Tanya's sister Lorraine murders her sister for sleeping with her husband.
+The group leaves the family, only to be captured by the masked gang who ambushed Shane and Liz earlier.
+The gang sells them to an auction, taking them to a theater where upper-class Purgers bid on them for human hunting.

-Leo, Eva, and Cali drive up to a suburban neighborhood and stop at the home of Warren Grass at 6:55 A.M, five minutes before the end of the purge.
-After telling the story of his son's death, he ventures into the house despite Eva and Cali's pleas, threatening Warren and his wife.
-Later, Leo exits the house covered in blood, only to be shot by Big Daddy, who reveals that the New Founding Fathers have secretly dispatched death squads to increase the body count because the purge eliminates too few of the lower class, due to most of the Purgers murdering those they have personal grudges against and not just random people, which was the NFFA's original intentions when the Purge was conceived.
-Just as Big Daddy is about to kill Leo, Warren appears and kills Big Daddy with a single shot from a handgun, revealing that Leo chose to forgive and spare him.
-As Big Daddy's death squad appears while Eva, Cali, and Warren prepare to defend themselves, sirens blare to signal the end of the purge (making Big Daddy's death legal and sparing Leo).
-Warren drives Eva, Cali, and Leo to the hospital as news and police helicopters fly over the city.
+After the group is forced into the arena, Leo subdues and kills a Purger, taking his weapon and night vision device, overpowering and killing several other attackers, before the head Purger calls in security.
+Shane is shot and killed by security forces just before the anti-Purge group attacks the compound, killing the security forces and remaining Purgers; Liz chooses to stay with the resistance fighters while Leo, Eva, and Cali leave.
+Leo steals a car and drives off with Eva and Cali, heading for Warren Grass.

-It is shown that it is 7:09 on the morning of March 22 and that there are 364 days until the next purge.
+Despite Eva and Cali's pleas to abandon his revenge plans, Leo enters the house to confront Warren.
+As Leo exits the house, he is shot by Big Daddy, who reveals that the NFFA secretly dispatches death squads to increase the body count because the Purge has been eliminating too few people of the lower class.
+Just as Big Daddy is about to kill Leo, Warren kills Big Daddy, revealing that Leo chose to forgive and spare him.
+Just as Big Daddy's death squad appears and Eva, Cali, and Warren prepare to defend themselves, sirens blare to signal the end of the Purge (making Big Daddy's death legal and sparing Leo).
+Warren takes Eva, Cali, and Leo to the hospital as news and police helicopters fly over the city.